ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 The build process can be automated by executing

-> scripts/cubuild.sh install tango
+> scripts/cubuild.sh install tango epics random

 from the *cumbia-libs* directory resulting from the *git clone ...* command above.

-- To change the installation prefix edit scripts/config.sh and change *prefix=/usr/local/cumbia-libs* (the default)
+- To change the installation prefix either edit scripts/config.sh and change *prefix=/usr/local/cumbia-libs* (the default) or export the install_prefix environment variable as described above

-The command in the example builds and installs the cumbia base modules, cumbia-tango, qumbia-tango-controls, qumbia-apps and qumbia-plugins
+The command in the example builds and installs the cumbia base modules, cumbia-tango, qumbia-tango-controls, cumbia-epics, qumbia-epics-controls, cumbia-random, qumbia-apps and qumbia-plugins

 Type